sagemath/trac_to_gh/Issue 1072.md

 # Issue 1072: update matplotlib -- we ship 0.90.0 but should ship 0.90.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1072

 Original creator: was